parzh/retryable/README.md

 # @parzh/retryable

-Convenience function to retry executing an action, untill a desired result is achieved
+Convenience function to retry executing an action, until a desired result is achieved

 ## Installation